Skip to contents

 • vjust: Vertical alignment of the label, must be between [0,1] (only for geom = "text").

-• size: Size of the label, must be between [0,1] (only for geom = "text").
+• size: Size of the label, must be a numeric value (only for geom = "text").

 • label: Which column to use as a label (only for geom = "text").